Subject: University of Maine System Purchasing Procedures

 - Multi-year contracts (goods or services): Thresholds for equipment and vehicle leases and multi-year contracts of all kinds shall be determined based on the total of the payments to be made over the term of the contract, including any optional renewal periods.

-Additionally, the CPO (or designee) will provide advisory and consultative services to the universities in such areas as product evaluations, product/service specifications, price comparisons, user/vendor mediation, and training in appropriate UMS procurement procedures.
+Additionally, the Executive Director of Strategic Procurement & Services (or designee) will provide advisory and consultative services to the universities in such areas as product evaluations, product/service specifications, price comparisons, user/vendor mediation, and training in appropriate UMS procurement procedures.

 B. Conflict of Interest